Recollements for graded gentle algebras from spherical band objects: Introduction

 The paper is structured as follows.
-In the rest of this section we introduce some definitions and state the main theorem, first for gentle algebras (subsection \ref{Subsec.
+In the rest of this section we introduce some definitions and state the main theorems, first for gentle algebras (subsection \ref{Subsec.
 Main Res Gentle}), then for pinched gentle algebras (subsection \ref{Subsec.
 Main Res Pinched}).
 In section \ref{Sec DG} we recall some constructions in DG categories, such as Drinfeld's DG quotient \cite{Dri} which will be used in the proof of the main theorem, and we introduce some notations.
 Some basic definitions and results on spectral sequences are recalled in section \ref{Sec.
 Spect Seq}, and applied to describe the first page of a spectral sequence on morphism spaces in DG quotients.
 In section \ref{Sec.
-Diss} we first show how one can use the surface model of a gentle algebra in order to choose a set of generators of the derived category which simplify the calculations concerning a spherical band object.
-Then in subsection \ref{Subsec. p graded marked surf} we introduced the notion of pinched graded marked surfaces and establish the correspondence with graded pinched gentle algebras.
+Diss} we first show how one can use the surface model of a gentle algebra in order to choose a set of generators of the derived category which will simplify calculations involving a spherical band object.
+Then we introduce the notion of graded marked surfaces with conical singularities and establish the correspondence with graded pinched gentle algebras.
 The section \ref{Sec.
 Formality} is devoted to the proof of a technical lemma, namely the formality of the quotient algebra.
 Finally the proof of the main theorem is made in section \ref{Sec. pf main res}.